Eazy-Duz-It

-Eazy-Duz-It is the debut studio album by American rapper Eazy-E. It was released on November 23, 1988, by Ruthless Records and Priority Records.
+Eazy-Duz-It is the debut studio album by American rapper Eazy-E. It was released on November 22, 1988, by Ruthless Records and Priority Records.
 The album charted on two different charts and went 2× Platinum in the United States despite very little promotion by radio and television.
 Three singles were released from the album, each charting in the US.
 The remastered version contains tracks from the extended play (EP), 5150: Home 4 tha Sick (1992).
 The 25th anniversary (2013) contains two bonus tracks which are 12" remixes of "We Want Eazy" and "Still Talkin.'"

-Eazy-Duz-It is the only full-length solo album Eazy-E released in his lifetime; for the remaining seven years of his life, he would continue recording with N.W.A until their break up in 1991, release two solo EPs and continue running his label Ruthless.
-His second and last solo album, Str8 off tha Streetz of Muthaphukkin Compton (1996), was not released until roughly a year after his death.
+Eazy-Duz-It is the only full-length solo album Eazy-E released in his lifetime; for the remaining six-and-a-half years of his life, he would continue recording with N.W.A until their break up in 1991, release two solo EPs and continue running his label Ruthless.
+His second and last solo album, Str8 off tha Streetz of Muthaphukkin Compton (1996), was not released until 10 months after his death in March of 1995.